conan-io/docs/reference/config_files/conan.conf.rst

 The ``recipe_linter`` variable allows to disable the package recipe analysis (linting) executed at ``conan install``.
 Please note that this linting is very recommended, specially for sharing package recipes and collaborating with others.

+The ``pylintrc`` variable points to a custom ``pylintrc`` file that allows configuring custom rules for the python linter executed at ``export`` time.
+A use case could be to define some custom indents (though the standard pep8 4-spaces indent is recommended, there are companies that define different styles).
+The ``pylintrc`` file has the form:

+.. code :: text

+    [FORMAT]
+    indent-string='  '

+Running ``pylint --generate-rcfile`` will output a complete rcfile with commments explaining the fields.

 The ``cmake_***`` variables will declare the corresponding CMake variable when you use the :ref:`cmake generator<cmake_generator>` and the :ref:`CMake build tool<cmake_reference>`.